Codeinwp/wp-product-review/readme.txt

 * fr_FR translation by Jacques Soule of http://wordpress-pour-vous.com/

 == Changelog ==
+= 3.4.5 - 2018-06-18  =

+* Fixed problem with product price alignment on the first template

 = 3.4.4 - 2018-06-11  =

 * Fixed issue with HTML tag not being closed